DIAA pitches condensed 2020 high school sports season - Delaware State News

 All dates are subjected to change.

-The DIAA also amended some of their rules due to the unique situation presented by the pandemic.
+The DIAA also amended some of its rules due to the unique situation presented by the pandemic.

 First was allowing schools operating with a hybrid model, half online and half in school, and those operating with remote-learning to participate in sports as long as the building remains open to staff.

 This decision was necessary after Gov. John Carney recommended a hybrid reopening of schools this week.
-The districts will still decide on their own how schools will reopen — some could opt for full remote-learning, like the Colonial District in New Castle has already decided.
+The districts will still decide how their own schools will reopen — some could opt for full remote-learning, like the Colonial School District in New Castle County has already decided.

 Another amended DIAA rule was the proposal to extend its summer out-of-season coaching rules through the fall.
 This would let teams work out during the fall while there won’t be any games going on.

 This decision requires approval from State Board of Education, which is scheduled to meet Aug.
-20. If approved, the out-of-season coaching rules would go up until the first day of winter sports practice.
+20. If approved, the out-of-season coaching rules would be effective until the first day of winter sports practice.

 The status of football and wrestling will be revisited soon.